-Students who hold a bachelor's degree or the equivalent may in exceptional cases be admitted, for a period of up to one year, as special graduate students to carry out full-time studies at the Institute without being candidates for a degree from Caltech.
-Special students must be registered for a minimum of 36 units each term and may enroll in either research and/or courses to fulfill requirements.
+Students who hold a bachelor's degree or the equivalent may, in exceptional cases, be admitted as special graduate students to carry out full-time studies at the Institute.
+This status is ordinarily restricted to students who are registered in, or are on sabbatical from, an advanced degree program at another institution and who need to make use of resources available at Caltech.
+Admission requires sponsorship by a Caltech faculty member, and application should be made directly to the dean of graduate studies, following the visiting student instructions that may be obtained from the Graduate Office.
 Special students will not be considered to be working toward a Caltech degree, and courses taken under this program cannot be used to fulfill the requirements for a Caltech degree.
-Registration as a special graduate student does not count toward minimum residency requirements for an advanced degree.
+Registration as a special student does not count toward the minimum residency requirement for an advanced degree.